RobHumphris/jq.year_planner/README.md

 * Background defines the colour of the event's block on the planner
 * Text defines the colour of the Caption's text

-See index.html for a demo
+See index.html for a demo, and css\jq.year_panner.css to change the bland/awful styling.